Virtual Birth Doula - tracy hartley

 Being a Doula in 2020 – 2023

 So, what’s a doula to do?
 My solution?
-About 10 years ago, I started bringing a new doula with me to shadow me at births.
+About 12 years ago, I started bringing a new doula with me to shadow me at births.
 That turned out to be a wonderful solution for everyone involved.
 The new doula got the opportunity to attend a birth with an experienced doula as a ‘safety net’ who was available to answer any questions that came up.
 The new doula was able to gain first hand experience at a birth with very little stress or fear.
 The clients loved it because there was always a doula in the room with them and they also had access to my decades of experience along with all of the energy and enthusiasm of a new doula with her training still fresh in her mind.
-And for me, I was able to take a break when needed, knowing that my clients was being taken care of and I was always only a phone call away.
+And for me, I was able to take a break when needed, knowing that my clients were being taken care of and I was always only a phone call away.

 Once quarantine started, hospitals weren’t allowing two doulas and some hospitals weren’t allowing doulas at all!
 Luckily, I already had experience providing labor support by phone or Zoom, so I began to offer virtual labor support.
 The clients I supported this way have been very happy with my services because they understood that this was the only type of support I was able to provide with the hospitals limitations in place.
 Hospitals are starting to allow doulas again, but only one doula at a time.
 Once again, I’ve had to pivot my services.
 I still work with newer doulas but now they are with the client in person and I am able to be there by phone, Skype, Zoom or whatever works for my client.
 I am available to answer questions, make suggestions, and help with decision making.
 My comprehensive childbirth classes empower my clients to feel more in control during labor and birth and the newer doulas are allowed to attend the classes and get to know the clients ahead of time and also to participate in the classes so everyone is on the same page when it comes to the clients’ wishes.